-Jellyfish and other gelatinous jellyfish-like organisms can pose a significant threat to power plant cooling water intake structures (CWIS).
-In sufficient quantities, jellyfish can block intake screening equipment (for example, bar racks and traveling water screens), which can lead to reduced cooling water flow or, in extreme cases, structural failure of the screening equipment.
-Furthermore, the passage of jellyfish into the circulating water system can result in plugging of the condenser tubes.
-Cooling water blockage is a concern because it negatively affects facility reliability and results in a loss of revenue.
-This technical brief provides background on jellyfish and jellyfish-like organisms as debris agents at power plant CVIS.
-It includes information on the organisms' biology, jellyfish blooms, and control strategies, as well as lists of external resources such as key literature, websites, and contact information for technical experts on jellyfish.
+Jellyfish and jellyfish-like gelatinous organisms can pose a significant threat to power plant cooling water intake structures (CWIS).
+In sufficient quantities, jellyfish can block intake screening equipment (e.g., bar racks and traveling water screens) leading to reduced cooling water flow or, in extreme cases, structural failure of the screening equipment.
+Furthermore, the passage of jellyfish into the circulating water system can result in the condenser tube plugging.
+Cooling water blockage is a concern as it negatively affects facility reliability and results in a loss of revenue.
+This technical brief provides background on jellyfish and jellyfish-like organisms as debris agents at power plant CWIS.
+It includes information on the organisms' biology, jellyfish blooms, and control strategies.
+It also provides a list of external resources such as key literature, websites, and contact information for technical experts on jellyfish.